csirmaz-lit/Primus-Vittason/book.md

 # ***

+It is convenient to define death as the destruction of one’s body, while we have seen that the body is an ill-defined concept.
+We introduced Care to take its place, but it is also clear that most objects or entities in a circle of Care survive even if someone—a body—dies.

+To be able to describe what we mean by death better, consider that different objects (note that objects themselves are subjective abstractions over material reality) that belong to a circle of Care as information emanating from them change the mental state of the “self” do so to different degrees.
+Arguably everything is included in the Care, as all changes can be said to affect us to some degree, while it is also clear that e.g. this link between our finger and us is much more immediate than, say, between us and an unknown person.

+If so, we can attempt to define the other extreme of Care—here, instead of extending the original body, restricting it to a region of space or set of objects that are linked very closely to the self.
+We name this the **Agent**.

+We can then redefine death as the destruction of an Agent.
+It may be that the Agent** **does not include the whole body, or even the whole brain—we can consider someone to survive an amputation or a stroke affecting part of their brain.
+Conversely, we can mourn the loss of a person even if parts of their bodies, technically, survive.

+As we shall see, the concept of the Agent turns out to be very helpful in our further investigations.

+# ***

 “Humans may be unique in the fact that they are aware of their own death.
 Is the fact that I know I am going to die necessary to achieve the Experience?

-“No one actually knows that they are going to die.
+“Let’s clarify,” Primus continued, “that nyyo one actually knows that they are going to die.
 We merely assume, based on our similarity to other people, that we are also going to die, and with largely the same consequences.
 If one either rejects this assumption of similarity (I am superman - everyone else dies but this does not apply to me), or rejects that the outside world actually exists (people appear to have died, but this may not be real or true) then one can also assume that they will not die.

 “Of course, if one assumes that one will continue to exist infinitely (and without aging and ailments), it is easier to sidestep the problems posed by the Experience as even if one is limited in space (as the body is not infinite, and so one only has a narrow perspective of the world), one has all the time to compensate for this limitation.
 (Here we presuppose traditional space and time.)
 In other words, even if one experiences Entrapment, it can be seen much less of a problem; even if one is unique, it is much less frightening.